Trey Mancini Player Props: Cubs vs. Rays

-Trey Mancini -- with a slugging percentage of .259 in his past 10 games, including zero homers) -- will be in action for the Chicago Cubs against the Tampa Bay Rays, with Taj Bradley on the hill, on May 29 at 2:20 PM ET.
+Trey Mancini -- with a slugging percentage of .259 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs against the Tampa Bay Rays, with Shane McClanahan on the mound, on May 30 at 8:05 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3 with a double) against the Reds.
+In his most recent appearance, he had two hits (going 2-for-3 with a double) against the Reds.

 Trey Mancini Game Info & Props vs. the Rays